roadrunner-server/roadrunner-docs/docs/en/plugins/server.md

     # This option is required if using on_init
     command: "any php or script here"

+    # Username (not UID) for the worker processes.
+An empty value means to use the RR process user.
+    #
+    # Default: ""
+    user: ""

     # Script execute timeout
     #
     # Default: 60s [60m, 60h], if used w/o units its means - NANOSECONDS.